jmorris107/Google-Books-Search/README.md

   # Description
-  📝 This is a  new React-based Google Books Search app. <br />
-  This app work with helper/util functions, and utilize <br />
-  React lifecycle methods to query and display books based on user searches. <br />
-  It's also use Node, Express and MongoDB so that users can save books to review<br />
+  📝 This is a  new React-based Google Books Search app.
+This app work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
+It's also use Node, Express and MongoDB so that users can save books to review or purchase later.
-  or purchase later.<br />

   # Table of Contents